gokberkgunes/hugo-personal-website/content/_index.md

 # berksen.net

 I am Gökberk Güneş, a postgraduate civil engineering student at METU in Turkey.
-I am currently working on a simulation of breathing throughout the human nose using computational fluid dynamics simulations.
+I am currently working on a large eddy simulation of breathing throughout the human nose using computational fluid dynamics simulations.

 This website is a collection of the guides, experiments, tips and tricks that I would like to share with others.
 Also, it is what I would rather spend my